 Parking Garage Waterproofing

-Waterproofing systems prevent water from getting into vulnerable areas of your garage, and they typically have a service life that’s less than that of your overall parking structure.
+Waterproofing systems prevent water from getting into vulnerable areas of your garage, and they typically have a service life that’s less than that of your overall structure.
 That makes routine maintenance and replacement all the more important.
+You and your team can maximize your waterproofing systems and protect your facility from deterioration with regular inspection and maintenance of sealants, coatings and more.

 Experts in structural waterproofing

-We’re more than a water damage restoration company.
+We’re more than a garage waterproofing company.
 We develop the least-disruptive waterproofing solution that provides the best long-term outcome at the lowest-possible cost.
 And that means that sometimes the quickest fix, like a topical traffic coating, isn’t always the best one.
 Our team is familiar with common waterproofing options, like sealers, sealants and coatings.

 We get it.
 Parking garage repairs can take a lot of time and a lot of budget — especially with traditional engineering consultants and contractors.
 But with the StructureCare approach, you know the full cost of the work upfront.
 Once we agree on the scope of your project, you’ll never be charged for unexpected setbacks.
 Plus, we manage every vendor from start to finish, so you’re free to focus on the needs of your customers.